Allah, Arizona

 Allah is a populated place located in Maricopa County, Arizona.

 Geography

 Allah has an estimated elevation of 1955 ft above sea level.

 History

-It was originally called "Brill's Ranch", but the name was changed due to its resemblance to a desert in a fictional novel, Garden of Allah.
+It was originally called "Brill's Ranch", but the name was changed due to its resemblance to a desert in a fictional novel, The Garden of Allah.
 That name has since been shortened to its current form.
 Garden of Allah was founded as a resort in 1913 by John Sanger, who bought the Brill Ranch.
 The resort has been called "likely the first dude ranch in Arizona".

 The YMCA opened a summer camp at the site in 1918.
 A post office operated briefly, from 1917 to 1919.
 Frances Sanger served as postmaster.

 Allah's population was 100 in the 1960 census.

 A rail stop was built to accommodate the area.
 The ruins of the Allah Railroad Station are still visible.